BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-11">Test Metrics</h4>
 <ol type="1">
 <li><p>The EUT’s sends a SetResp.</p></li>
 <li><p>The SetResp contains a single UpdatedObjectResult that has an OperationStatus that is an element of type OperationSuccess.
-The OperationSuccess contains a single UpdateInstanceResult, with the affected_path equal to “Device.LocalAgent.Subscription.<instance
+The OperationSuccess contains a single UpdateInstanceResult, with the affected_path equal to “Device.LocalAgent.Subscription.&lt;instance
-number>.”, and a single entry in the updated_params map containing “NotifRetry” as the key.</p></li>
+number&gt;.”, and a single entry in the updated_params map containing “NotifRetry” as the key.</p></li>
 <li><p>The retrieved value matches the value set in the param_settings element.</p></li>
 </ol>
 <h3 id="set-message-with-allow-partial-false-multiple-objects">1.13 Set message with allow partial false, multiple objects</h3>